IoT Power Harvesting Technologies Guide: How Devices Generate Energy Without Batteries

 • Environmental sensors in forests

-• Smart agriculture sensors in fields
+• Smart agriculture systems in fields

 • Industrial monitoring devices inside machinery